itaysnir/itaysnir.github.io/_posts/2022-12-02-heaplab-1-safe-unlink.markdown

 A->fd = &m_array - 0x18
 ```

-This would result with corrupting the quadword at `&m_array` with the value of `&m_array - 0x18` (as it is being the last write), and succesfully unlinking the consolidated chunk to a wrong place.
+This would result with corrupting the quadword at `&m_array` with the value of `&m_array - 0x18` (as it is being the last write), and succesfully unlinking the consolidated chunk.

-Important note: we must make sure that the global pointer, `m_array`, points towards the *real* chunk heap address, and not only to its `user_data` part!
+As said, we must make sure that the global pointer, `m_array`, points towards the *real* chunk heap address, and not only to its `user_data` part.

 In order to overcome this, recall that we control `prev_size` field of the freed chunk. \
-It means we can make malloc think the free chunk actually starts 0x10 bytes after it really does!
+Since Malloc uses this field to determine the previous chunk start address, we can trick it so that it will think the chunk starts 0x10 bytes after its real address.

-As said, after the unlink has occured, `m_array[0] = &m_array - 0x18`. \
+Now, recall that after the unlink has occured, `m_array[0] = &m_array - 0x18`. \
+It means the `m_array` would contain a pointer towards the `.bss`, instead of the heap. \
 A simple request to write to index 0 of the array results with an overflow of the `target` address.

 Full RCE POC: